Lesson 32 - Text to diagram

 theme: { colors },

-x -> y: hello world
+} = graph;x -> y: hello worlddrawio

-import { parseDrawIO } from "mxgraphdata";
+import { parseDrawIO } from 'mxgraphdata';

 const mxfile = await parseDrawIO(xml);